laino/img.py/README.md

 	--help              - this
 	image               - Any image or gif (output will be animated)

+More info and screenshots: http://crunchbanglinux.org/forums/post/239059/

-The color conversion methods are lent from the great Fabulous Libary ( http://lobstertech.com/fabulous.html )
+The color conversion methods are lent from the great Fabulous libary (http://lobstertech.com/fabulous.html)